billomambia/assignment-1/README.md

 Clone this Repository onto your device then open the file and it will lead you to the Web Aplication.

 TECHNOLOGIES USED.
-Visual studio code was used in coding the HTML,css
-The Text editor was used in writing the ReadMe.
+1.Visual studio code was used in coding the HTML,css 2.The Text editor was used in writing the ReadMe.

 CONTACTS:
          Phone Number: 0722279569 .
          Email : billomambia82@gmail.com.